 I would answer this with varying situations if you are just a fitness enthusiast that is looking for an additional leg workout that opts to minimize knee pressure.

 I would advise using the horizontal leg press for you.
 Not only is it safer, but it also seems to target more of the frontal quad area of the legs, giving a more defined frontal development.

 Now for a more serious lifter who wishes a larger development, vertical and angled leg press do hit the hamstring region more which produces the thick look of the legs.

 But size development has many factors as to the genes, and your nutrition vertical type of leg press do let you push more poundage and could recruit more fibers of muscle for growth.

-Hope I helped you with this tips!
+I hope I helped you with these tips!
 Now hit the weights and grow those leg muscles!!!